Bill Buford

-Bill Buford (born 1954) is an American author and journalist.
-Buford is the author of the books Among the Thugs and Heat: An Amateur's Adventures as Kitchen Slave, Line Cook, Pasta-Maker, and Apprentice to a Dante-Quoting Butcher in Tuscany.
+William Holmes Buford (born 6 October 1954) is an American author and journalist.
+He is the author of the books Among the Thugs and Heat: An Amateur's Adventures as Kitchen Slave, Line Cook, Pasta-Maker, and Apprentice to a Dante-Quoting Butcher in Tuscany.

-He was born in Baton Rouge, Louisiana, and raised in Southern California, attending the University of California, Berkeley from 1973 to 1977, before moving to King's College, Cambridge, where he studied as a Marshall Scholar until 1979.
-He remained in England for most of the 1980s.

 Buford was previously the fiction editor for The New Yorker, where he is still on staff.
 For sixteen years, he was the editor of Granta, which he relaunched in 1979.

-Buford is credited with coining the term "dirty realism".
+He is also credited with coining the term "dirty realism."

+Early years

+Buford was born in Baton Rouge, Louisiana, and raised in Southern California, attending the University of California, Berkeley, from 1973 to 1977.
+He then received a Marshall Scholarship to read English at King's College, Cambridge, where he graduated with a BA in 1979.
+He remained in England for most of the 1980s.